How-To Guide: Cold Plunge Maintenance and Sanitization

 We like to set a standard of always changing the water every 40-50 uses, no matter how clean the water seems.

-To clean your cold plunge, use a mild soap and water solution and gentle scrubber, then rinse thoroughly, and refill with fresh water - thats it!
+To clean your cold plunge, use a mild soap and water solution and a gentle scrubber, then rinse thoroughly, and refill with fresh water - that's it!

 If you notice any stains or scale buildup, use a specialized stain and scale remover formulated for cold plunges.
 Always follow the product instructions for safe and effective use.